Katie Pavlich reports that the El Salvadorean MS-13 gang

 is using the refugee processing center as a recruitment hub:

-The Red Cross has set up phone banks inside the processing center so unaccompanied minors can make phone calls to family members inside the United States and back home in Central America.
+According to Border Patrol sources, violent MS-13 gang members are using the Nogales processing center in Arizona as a recruitment hub and as a transfer point for gang members to get into the United States.The Red Cross has set up phone banks inside the processing center so unaccompanied minors can make phone calls to family members inside the United States and back home in Central America.
 According to sources, those phones are also being used by MS-13 members to communicate with gang members already in the United States and operating in cities like Atlanta, New York and Chicago.
 Further, many teenaged males inside the facility have approached Border Patrol agents and have said gang members have tried to recruit them from shared cells.
 According to the FBI, MS-13 regularly targets middle and high school students for recruitment."The National Border Patrol Council believes there to be serious security issues at the Nogales Processing Center.
 Agents' hands are tied due to the policies governing the care and lodging of juveniles and this has allowed gang recruitment and activity to flourish amongst those being detained," vice president of the National Border Patrol Council Shawn Moran tells Townhall.
 "Customs and Border Protection needs to do more to ensure that gang members that are in custody at the NPC are identified, prosecuted, and prohibited from benefiting from this crisis."[Exclusive: Border Patrol Warns MS-13 Using Nogales Processing Center as Recruitment Hub, by Katie Pavlich, Townhall, July 11, 2014]

 Of course, we are told the poor children are coming here in order to get away from gang problem in Central America.
 Instead, they are just bringing the problem with them.